ROCm/hipfort/docs/install/install.rst

 Prerequisites
 ===============

-We recommend gfortran version 7.5.0 or newer, as we have observed problems with older versions.
+* gfortran version 7.5.0 or newer

 Building and testing hipfort from source
 ==========================================